-A rough calculation suggests that the study conclusions hold if the MP is thought to have been more than somewhere around 30% likely to respond at time of disappearance and the entire workforce is of trained searchers (lower if other searchers, not sufficiently skilled for Voice Searching, are available for Line/Grid Searching).
+A rough calculation suggests that the study conclusions hold if the MP is thought to have been more than somewhere around 30% likely to respond at time of disappearance.
 Further modelling should provide a more reliable number for this threshold.